apache/cordova-cli/README.md

 # Getting Started

-cordova-client has a single global `create` command that creates new cordova projects into a specified directory.
+cordova-cli has a single global `create` command that creates new cordova projects into a specified directory.
 Once you create a project, `cd` into it and you can execute a variety of project-level commands.
 Completely inspired by git's interface.

 ## Global Command